cupcakearmy/autorestic/docs/markdown/installation.md

 ## Alternatives

+### Docker

+There is an official docker image over at [cupcakearmy/autorestic](https://hub.docker.com/r/cupcakearmy/autorestic).

 ### Manual

 You can download the right binary from the release page and simply copy it to `/usr/local/bin` or whatever path you prefer.
 Autoupdates will still work.